-- (1) A local government may erect a sign on local government property specifying any conditions of use which apply to that property. - (2) A person shall comply with a sign erected under subclause (1). - (3) A condition of use specified on a sign erected under subclause (1) is - - (a) not to be inconsistent with any provision of this local law or any determination; and - (b) to be for the purpose of giving notice of the effect of a provision of this local law.
+- (1) A local government may erect a sign on local government property specifying any conditions of use which apply to that property. - (2) A person must comply with a sign erected under subclause (1). - (3) A condition of use specified on a sign erected under subclause (1) must - - (a) not be inconsistent with any provision of this local law or any determination; and

+(b) be for the purpose of giving notice of the effect of a provision of this local law.

-Part 5 - Hiring of Local Government Property
+Part 5 - Hiring of local government property